spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 ## Postgres Instead of MySQL

-[docker-compose-postgres.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-postgres.yml) - Uses `PostgreSQL` instead of `MySQL` for both Spring Cloud Data Flow and SKipper.
+The [docker-compose-postgres.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-postgres.yml) configures using `PostgreSQL` instead of `MySQL` for both Spring Cloud Data Flow and SKipper.
 It disables the default `mysql` service, adds a new `postgres` service and overrides the Data Flow and Skipper configurations to use the postgres:

 <!--TABS-->